anice1/powerpedia/docs/handlers.md

     ----------
     section: The config file section
     key: A key in the selected section
-    value: desired value for the selected key, if not set, returns the key's current value
+    value: desired value for the selected key, if not set, returns the key's current value.
     """
     if value is None:
         return config[section][key]
     else:
         config[section][key] = value
         return config

 ```

 ## Service Handler